scala/scala.epfl.ch/records/2023-Q1-roadmap.md

 {: .no_toc}

 The following sections present our plan for the current quarter.
-Every project description is followed by the concrete results we will deliver, and their expected outcome on the Scala community.
+Every project description is followed by the concrete results we will deliver and their expected outcome on the Scala community.

 * Table of Contents
 {:toc}

 ### Make Scala tooling seamless for newcomers, and provide robust foundations for the Scala ecosystem

 #### Polish sbt and Coursier

-Most of the Scala projects are built with sbt, which uses Coursier under the hood.
+Most Scala projects are built with sbt, which uses Coursier under the hood.
 The Coursier CLI is also the recommended way to get started in Scala.
 We want to make sure these tools work well for everyone.
 In collaboration with the current maintainers Eugene Yokota and Alexandre Archambault, we will address the most important issues that are currently opened.
 Read our roadmap for Coursier [here](https://contributors.scala-lang.org/t/bugfixes-and-seamless-installation-process-for-coursier/6052).